elle-et-noire/search_arxiv/README.md

     -   `Authors, The Title, Journal...`
 -   **Pattern 3**: No title, only authors and journal info.
     -   `Authors, Journal...`

+Patterns 2 and 3 assume that for multiple authors, the word "and" is used between the last two authors.
+However, this is not always the case.
+For a counterexample, see reference \[10\] in [hep-th/9802150](https://arxiv.org/abs/hep-th/9802150) (the `srxiv.py` works in this case because it can use the pattern 1).

 ## Interactive Commands